So there is a broad topic of lead generation (cushy guide we have here), and lead qualification is a vital part of it as not all leads created equal.

 “Successful” leads are ready to make a deal.
 You can easily redirect them to the sales department.
 But marketing leads are just an indication of your professional feat.
 Consider them to be materials for your work.
 Part of your job is to grow marketing leads sales leads.

-- One: some companies spend a great deal of effort to determine the quality of leads.
-They use special programs to determine if a potential client is ready for a deal.
+- First, some companies spend a great deal of effort to determine the quality of leads.
+They use special programs to determine if a potential client is ready for a sale.

-- Extremity two: in some other companies, the quality of leads is determined by their sales people.
+- Second, in some companies the quality of leads determined by their salespeople.
 Their perceived view is the most important measurement tool.

 - if the customer has added some goods to cart,